closeio/tasktiger/README.rst

 - ``unique``

-  The task will only be queued if there is no similar task with the same function, arguments and keyword arguments in the queue.
+  The task will only be queued if there is no similar task with the same function, arguments, and keyword arguments in the queue.
 Note that multiple similar tasks may still be executed at the same time since the task will still be inserted into the queue if another one is being processed.